-While colleges and departments have their own amplifications of the Augusta University Tenure Guidelines, the university guidelines, in alignment with BoR policies, serve as the institution's definitive statement of criteria, measures, evidence, and processes relating to tenure evaluation.
+While colleges and departments have their own amplifications of the Augusta University Tenure Policies, the university policies, in alignment with BoR policies, serve as the institution's definitive statement of criteria, measures, evidence, and processes relating to tenure evaluation.

-These guidelines are intended to assist the individual faculty member, the Department Chair, Dean, and the tenure committee members in: (i) selecting the appropriate appointment pathway and track, (ii) developing a personal career development plan, (iii) assessing the faculty member's readiness to be considered for tenure, and (iv) preparing the tenure document.
-Each college has its own guidelines for tenure aligned with this document that are more specific to the discipline.
+These policies are intended to assist the individual faculty member, the Department Chair, Dean, and the tenure committee members in: (i) selecting the appropriate appointment pathway and track, (ii) developing a personal career development plan, (iii) assessing the faculty member's readiness to be considered for tenure, and (iv) preparing the tenure document.
+Each college has its own policies for tenure aligned with this document that are more specific to the discipline.